sglvladi/TensorFlowObjectDetectionTutorial/docs/source/index.rst

 TensorFlow 2 Object Detection API tutorial
 ==========================================

-.. important:: This tutorial is intended for TensorFlow 2.2, which (at the time of writing this tutorial) is the latest stable version of TensorFlow 2.x.
+.. important:: This tutorial is intended for TensorFlow 2.5, which (at the time of writing this tutorial) is the latest stable version of TensorFlow 2.x.

+   A version for TensorFlow 2.2 can be found `here <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/2.2.0/>`_.

    A version for TensorFlow 1.14 can be found `here <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/tensorflow-1.14/>`_.